wg-osr/walkerga.github.io/class/sp_goblins.md

 If you die, each goblin boss survives as a hireling, until you find more goblins and recombine into many goblins.

 ## Many Scrappy Things
 You always have one scrappy [random object](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) that only you can use.
-However, you must reroll it every time you enter a new room, have en encounter, or rest.
+However, its different every time you enter a new room, have en encounter, or rest.
 Its worthless.